 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 Partial fee scholarships are available to UK schools or services funding two or more students in a single year to the MA or PGDip Deaf Education (Teacher of the Deaf) in the School of Education.
 Find out more about the scholarship for schools

-MA Deaf Education provides Teachers of the Deaf with the specialist knowledge and skills they need to work across a range of settings in deaf education, and provides the mandatory qualification for Teachers of the Deaf in England and Wales.
+MA Deaf Education equips Teachers of the Deaf with the specialist knowledge and skills needed to work across a range of settings in deaf education, providing the mandatory qualification for Teachers of the Deaf in England and Wales.

 Graduates from the course have taken up a range of positions in specialist support services and schools.
 Many have subsequently progressed to management and leadership roles.

-The programme also provides a route to further research and study at postgraduate level via an EdD or PhD route.
+The course also provides a route to further research and study at postgraduate level via an EdD or PhD route.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more about Careers support.